Owaboye/gender-classification-api/README.md

 ##  Deployment

-This API can be deployed on:
+This API was deployed on:

 * Vercel
-* Railway
-* Heroku
-* AWS

 ---

 ## Performance